Kartaverse/Reactor-Docs/docs/com.AndrewHazelden.KartaVP.MultiView.md

 Nodes:
 <ul>
-<li>The "kvrCreatePBR" fuse generates a PBR texture map set from an image using the Beeble Switchlight API. </li>
+<li>The "kvrCreatePBR" fuse generates a PBR texture map set from an image using the Beeble Switchlight API.
+Now includes Windows OS support.</li>

 </ul>